 Early days, operating a tractor was with heavy clutches and big handles.

 Now, we're pressing buttons to control the tractors operations on the field.
 And some brilliant engineers made those buttons remote.
-And added dedicated software for planning, optimization and measurement.
-The agriculture robot.
+And added dedicated software for planning, optimization and measurement: The agriculture robot was born.

 History David Brown 880

 So what's it that we don't see this one as the conventional tractor of today anymore?
 A total of 19.000 of this tractor-type have been produced.

 Providing less damage to the soil than current tractors, And who doesn't remember the frontwheels lifting off with a heavy trailer.
 Or sitting in the middle of dust, rain or just the sun...

 Today New Holland TVT 135

 This can be the example of today's tractor.
 It has universal three-point hitch, hydraulics and towbar.
 Steering by RTK GPS.

 There are dozens of tractor brands.
 New Hollands only, already offers 83 different models.
 Where for each model, track dimensions and dozens of other options are available.